 There are several types of mouthguards available, including those bought over the counter at chemists and sports stores, and those custom-made by a dentist to securely fit an individual’s teeth.
 Over the counter mouthguards, which are moulded by the wearer, provide little protection and in fact may be dangerous to the wearer.
 These mouthguards are usually poorly fitting, especially for children, and do not extend far enough to protect the upper teeth from being displaced or knocked out.

-A custom-made mouthguard does more than just protect teeth – it greatly reduces the chance of teeth being displaced or knocked out, it lessens the chance of the lower jaw being broken, and it greatly reduces the force of a blow to the lower jaw, which is transmitted to the skull, thereby reducing the likelihood of concussion.
+A custom-made mouthguard does more than just protect teeth – it greatly reduces the chance of teeth being displaced or knocked out.
+It also lessens the chance of the lower jaw being broken, and it greatly reduces the force of a blow to the lower jaw, which is transmitted to the skull, thereby reducing the likelihood of concussion.
 The mouthguards are constructed on a plaster model made from an impression that has been taken of your teeth.
 These mouthguards are individually custom-made for both adults and children.

 Teeth that severely break or fall out due to trauma are classified as dental emergencies.
 It is best to avoid dental emergencies where possible as they require immediate attention.
 This is especially important in the case of teeth loss as there is only a small time frame in which the tooth can be saved and re-root in the mouth.
 If you wear a mouthguard, it will greatly reduce the likelihood of this happening.

 Patients who suffer from bruxism will clench, grind or chew aside from a normal practice associated with eating, speaking or drinking.
 This excessive pressure can lead to extra wearing on teeth and can lead to pain in the head, mouth and jaw.
-In some cases permanent damage to teeth and jaw joints can occur.
+In some cases, permanent damage to teeth and jaw joints can occur.

 It is believed that a combination of physical and psychological factors contribute to bruxism.
 Illnesses, nutritional deficiencies, dehydration, and psychological stress such as anxiety or tension, can all contribute to the grinding and clenching of the teeth.
 Bruxism may also be caused by abnormal teeth or jaw structure, that causes disproportionate pressure on some teeth.